Reusable Menstrual Cups

 An Introduction to Green Vaginal Discharge

-Vaginal discharge is entirely normal among woman, and it’s often caused by fluctuating hormones during your menstrual cycle.
+Vaginal discharge is entirely normal among women, and it’s often caused by fluctuating hormones during your cycle.
 For example, many people have some discharge around ovulation, and then also right before their period when progesterone spikes.

 However, green discharge is not a normal occurrence, and does require medical treatment.
 It’s often frothy in appearance at the beginning of an infection, but then appears yellow, light green, and then green and thicker.